Pronunciation Guides in English: 12 Things You Must Know

-- ng like in thing (this sometimes looks like this: ŋ)||thing|
+|ng (this sometimes looks like this: ŋ)||thing|

 Say the last two words out loud to hear the difference.

 The first th (in thin) sounds “soft,” and is made by placing your tongue between your teeth.
 The second th sound (in this) is “hard,” and is made by putting your tongue between your teeth but then moving it away.
-It is a very slight difference—most native speakers don’t even realize there are two different sounds.
+It’s a very slight difference—most native speakers don’t even realize there are two different sounds.

 Some of the differences are very slight, and some are big.
-Also keep in mind that some dictionaries have different symbols for vowel sounds.
+Also, keep in mind that some dictionaries have different symbols for vowel sounds.